Are Renewable Energy and CO2 Emissions compatible ?

-Floating solar is now considered to be the « third pillar of the solar industry », alongside rooftop and ground-mounted applications.
-The number of projects increases as well as the size of the FPV plants.
-That is why the question of minimizing the production, transportation, processes impacts is becoming key as regards of the market growth.
+Floating solar is part of the anwser.
+Indeed, this additionnal renewable application is now considered as the « third pillar of the solar industry », alongside rooftop and ground-mounted.
+As proof, the number of projects increases as well as the size of the FPV plants.
+That is why the question of minimizing the production and transportation’s impacts, as well as carbon footprint, is becoming key as regards of the market growth.
 Indeed, every activy, even among Renewable Energy, has a carbon footprint.

 This white paper will capture the following: